ray3du/interintel/Readme.md

              }
          }
       ```
-      The function above takes in a callback and a delay: The callback is the function that you want to delay its execution - in this case I passed the function that fetches the search.
+      The function above takes in a callback and a delay: The callback is the function that you want to delay its execution - in this case I passed the function that fetches the search results from the server.
       The debouncer maintains a timer variable which holds the setTimeout instance that is currently in the javascript event loop awaiting execution.
 This enables the debouncer to remove it from the event loop incase the debouncer is initialized again in this case when a user inserts an input in the search bar.
       The debouncer can be initialized as shown below
       ```javascript